 "So you can't just go to the beach for the day, someone still needs to do all the other tasks."

 Dr Lyons said another myth was that robots were not suited to large farms.

 "The largest pasture-based robotic farm in the world is located in Tasmania, where they milk 900 cows with 16 robots in a split calving, pasture-based system," he said.

 "The world's largest indoor farm is in Chile, where they have 72 robots milking 4400 cows.

 "Robotic milking is not only for small farms.

-"Yes the world average is about 2 robots per farm, but that's because of 95pc of the installations are in Europe.
+"Yes the world average is about two robots per farm, but that's because 95pc of the installations are in Europe.

 "But there are large farms in Asia, Australia, NZ, South America, the US and even Europe."